Coaching

 Unsanctioned tennis coaching on public tennis courts

 • Liability: potential harm to tennis students during unsanctioned programming public facilities (injuries, etc).
-Legal battles over who is responsible for damages would get very messy if harm occurred, for both students and coaches.

 • Qualifications: no idea who is teaching, what their qualifications are, and if they are trusted individuals who should be working with vulnerable populations (no background checks).